tigerbeetle/tigerbeetle/docs/coding/requests.md

 ### Automatic Batching

-TigerBeetle clients automatically batch events.
+TigerBeetle clients automatically batch operations.
 There may be instances where your application logic makes it hard to fill up the batches that you send to TigerBeetle, for example a multi-threaded web server where each HTTP request is handled on a different thread.